Updated May 2020

 In fact, as Cristina M Alberini, of New York University tells us in her research paper, The role of reconsolidation and the dynamic process of long term memory formation and storage, “It is becoming increasingly clear that the processes of memory formation and storage are exquisitely dynamic.”
 Neuroscience studies further support that memories and our “mind” is throughout our entire body, often referred to as your bodymind.

 Interestingly, to produce a memory you pull information throughout your bodymind.
 The visual cortex, auditory cortex and even cells and neurons throughout the body send information to recreate the memory.
 The strength of these mechanisms determines how memories are translated within our brains and bodies.

-The memory is then recreated for our observation or experience of remembering.
-As you have experienced many times memories create emotions and emotions are chemical reactions in the body.
+The experience of remembering is a systemic dynamic process that involves all aspects of body and mind.
+As you have experienced many times, memories create emotions and emotions are chemical reactions in the body.
 This memory will continue to play out the same physiological and psychological response within our body mind until the pattern is interrupted.

 This is where NLP and Hypnosis give you the advantage to “take the charge” out of those old patterns and dismantle the program that causes unwanted behavior, uncomfortable emotions and the destructive patterns that keep us from living a content and peaceful life.
 One particular technique that has an immediate impact in disrupting the old pattern or programming is called Memory Reconsolidation.
 It is an NLP (Neuro Linguistic Programming) technique that works directly with the memory.